Maintenance

 Affected Systems

-- Edge Node maintenance: updates to the agent software and/or configuration installed on your edge devices.
+• Edge Node maintenance: updates to the agent software and/or configuration installed on your edge devices.

-Darcy Cloud
+Edgeworx Cloud

-Typical Darcy Cloud maintenance is invisible to the end user.
+Typical Edgeworx Cloud maintenance is invisible to the end user.
 That is to say, there is no interruption to service, and you may not have noticed that the update has occurred.
 We refer to this as a Zero-Impact Maintenance event.
 However, on occasion we may need to temporarily interrupt service to perform significant infrastructure or backend upgrades.
 We call this a Service-Impact Maintenance event.

 Edge Nodes